mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 ### With this we have come to the end of the session.
 As part of building this project, you learnt the following:

-1. How to create and annotate dataset for computer vision based model using Amazon Sagemaker GroundTruth
+1. How to create and annotate dataset for computer vision based model using Amazon SageMaker GroundTruth
-2. How to build and train and optimize model in Amazon SageMaker
+2. How to build, train and optimize model in Amazon SageMaker
 3. Setup and configure AWS IoT Greengrass
 4. Deploy the inference lambda function and model on NVIDIA Jetson Nano
 5. Analyze model inference data using AWS CloudWatch